 Set Up Version Control

-1. Make sure the org where your source of truth data resides is the org where you have installed the Prodly AppOps managed package (your control org).
-AppOps Release uses the schema from your control org as the basis for object selection and deployment.
-The schema and the data you desire to place under version control both must come from your control org.
+1. Make sure the org where your source of truth data resides is the org where you have installed the Prodly managed package (your control org).

 3. From the Settings page, click the General Settings tab.